karellodewijk/wottactics/README.md

 Hi, visit the page at www.wottactic.tk for more info.

-If you want to run this yourself, install npm and node.js and mongodb.
+If you want to run this yourself, install node.js, redis and mongodb.

 1) Start a mongodb database with default settings ("mongod --dbpath some_path")
+2) Start redis.
-2) install dependencies with npm ("npm install" in project directory)
+3) install dependencies with npm ("npm install" in project directory)
-3) run "node start" or "sudo node start" (sudo because default port 80 requires elevated privileges)
+4) run "node start" or "sudo node start" (sudo because default port 80 requires elevated privileges)

+The interesting parts of this project are the server ("app.js") and the clientside javascript that makes the editor tick, ("public/planner.js").